 Members of the Stepping Stones For Life Story Circle wrote and spoke the text.
 St. Margaret’s choir learned and sang the songs whilst the group itself contributed with disciplined and innovative percussion.
 The Art group created the stage set with large papier-mâché representations of the crow and the pitcher and painted backdrops depicting parts of the action.

 The pattern was established with the music group that they would meet at midday for forty minutes (later for an hour), have lunch, and then spend the rest of the afternoon with Art.
-This is how it still continues.
+This is how it continued until 2020.

-More recently a craft using felted balls to make jewellery has captured the imagination.
-Another craft involving soluble Vilene and wool scraps arranged in patterns (and randomly) has produced some interesting cushions and bags.
-Too, an interest in papier-mâché has been rekindled with smaller projects than the original crow and pitcher marathons.
+Craft using felted balls to make jewellery captured the imagination.
+Another craft involving soluble Vilene and wool scraps arranged in patterns (and randomly) produced some interesting cushions and bags.
+Too, an interest in papier-mâché was rekindled with smaller projects than the original crow and pitcher marathons.

 The group was commissioned by Stepping Stones For Life management to make another large mosaic as a sign for the front of Ross Walker Lodge.
 It features an attractive gum-leaf design with the words prominently and clearly stated.
 It is mounted at the entrance to the Lodge and a photograph of it is used on the letterhead of the Lodge’s Management Committee.

-For some years the group has entered the Canberra Show Art Section with quite some success, although it is not necessarily all about success.
-It is a valuable undertaking, providing an impetus and goal and pride in having things on display for the world to see.
-Likewise a yearly display at the Service of Celebration at St. Margaret’s is something that the group values and works towards.
+For some years the group entered the Canberra Show Art Section with quite some success, although it is not necessarily all about success.
+It was a valuable undertaking, providing an impetus and goal and pride in having things on display for the world to see.
+Likewise a yearly display at the Service of Celebration at St. Margaret’s was something that the group valued and worked towards.